Disclaimer: This Article is for Educational Purposes ONLY

 Now, does any man want to live with less-than-optimal testosterone?
 Of course not.

 But here’s the truth—I’m living proof that it’s possible.
-On two separate occasions—winter 2022 and again in spring–summer 2023—I went without TRT for 10 months and still made measurable physical progress.
-It was far from easy, but it was real.
+On two separate occasions—from mid-January to mid-May 2022, and again from September 2022 to July 2023—I went without TRT for a total of 14 months and still made measurable physical progress.
+It wasn’t easy, but it was real.

 Low, Normal, and High Testosterone Levels

-The “normal” range that most labs use to measure naturally occurring testosterone in men—produced by the testes—is typically between 200 and 600.
-However, some labs use different metrics, which can show a wider range, such as 280 to 1,100.
+The “normal” range used by most labs to measure naturally occurring testosterone in men—produced by the testes—is typically between 200 and 600 ng/dL.
+However, some labs use broader reference ranges, such as 280 to 1,100 ng/dL, depending on their testing methodology.

-Now, imagine a man with a natural testosterone level of 500 decides to inject 0.5 cc of testosterone weekly (which adds up to 2 cc, or 2 ml, per month) to boost his physical performance.
-That’s considered the misuse of testosterone—it’s steroid use.
+Now, imagine a man with a natural testosterone level of 500 ng/dL who decides to inject 0.5 mL of testosterone weekly (totaling 2 mL per month) to boost his physical performance.
+This is considered a misuse of testosterone—it’s steroid use.
 Why?
-Because this practice artificially elevates his levels far beyond the normal range, often pushing it to 1,500–2,000 or even higher.
-In this case, he is no longer “natural.”
+Because this practice artificially elevates his levels well beyond the normal range, often pushing them to 1,500–2,000 ng/dL or even higher.
+At that point, he is no longer “natural.”

 In contrast, I no longer produce testosterone naturally—my testicles are gone.
-My adrenal glands provide only a minimal amount, reflected in levels between 39 and 74 when I’m off TRT.
-Fortunately, with my prostate now stabilized, my primary care physician has allowed me to resume TRT.
+My adrenal glands supply only a minimal amount, reflected in testosterone levels between 39 and 74 ng/dL when I’m off TRT.
+Fortunately, now that my prostate is stable, my primary care physician has allowed me to resume TRT.

-Currently, I’m on a modest dosage: 0.5 cc every two weeks (or 1 cc per month).
-At this dose, my testosterone level holds steady around 253.
+Currently, I’m on a modest dosage: 0.5 mL every two weeks (or 1 mL per month).
+At this dose, my testosterone level holds steady around 253 ng/dL.
 While that number is on the low end of the spectrum, it’s enough for my body to function well.
 I don’t need more, and I’m not chasing inflated numbers.
 That’s why I can confidently and honestly say: I am natural.
-I’ve never used steroids to enhance my physique, and I take pride in that.
+I’ve never used steroids to artificially “enhance my physique”—and I take pride in that.

 Building a strong, muscular body doesn’t require sky-high testosterone.
-What you truly need is a strong mindset—a fitness mindset.
+What it truly requires is a strong mindset—a fitness mindset.
 If you want to naturally boost your testosterone, train hard—especially your legs.
-Intense exercise (not necessarily heavy lifting) is one of the best natural testosterone boosters out there.
+Intense exercise (not necessarily heavy lifting) is one of the most effective natural testosterone boosters.